praxis/praxis/reference/request-life-cycle.md

 they will both be validated in the same order.

-Note that separating headers+params from the payload validation makes it impossible to have conditional requirements for headers or parameters that depend on payload values.
+Note that separating headers+params from the payload validation makes it not possible to have conditional requirements for headers or parameters that depend on payload values.

 ### Validate payload stage (`:payload`)